CiscoDevNet/terraform-provider-intersight/website/docs/r/asset_target.html.markdown

   + `timestamp`:(string)(ReadOnly) The time this versioned Managed Object was created.
   + `nr_version`:(string)(ReadOnly) The version of the Managed Object, e.g. an incrementing number or a hash id.
   + `version_type`:(string)(ReadOnly) Specifies type of version.
 Currently the only supported value is \ Configured\ that is used to keep track of snapshots of policies and profiles that are intendedto be configured to target endpoints.* `Modified` - Version created every time an object is modified.* `Configured` - Version created every time an object is configured to the service profile.* `Deployed` - Version created for objects related to a service profile when it is deployed.
+* `workflow_info`:(HashMap) -(ReadOnly) A reference to a workflowWorkflowInfo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.

+### Custom keywords
+These are
+* `wait_for_completion`:(bool) This model object can trigger workflows.
+Use this option to wait for all running workflows to reach a complete state.
+Default value is True i.e. wait.

 ## Import
 `intersight_asset_target` can be imported using the Moid of the object, e.g.